MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-replay.md

    > [!NOTE]
-   >  Traces use a two part instruction position that references a specific position reference in the trace, for example 12:0. or 15:7
+   > Traces use a two part instruction position that references a specific position reference in the trace, for example 12:0. or 15:7.
+The two elements are defined as described here.
+   >
    > xx:yy
+   >
    > xx- the first element is the sequencing number
+   >
    > yy - the second element is a step count, which corresponds roughly to the instruction count since the sequencing number.

-- If the : is omitted, then the second number must have precisely 16 hexadecimal digits, with zeros for left-padding.
-    - !ttdext.tt 1A0000000000000012F - Time travel to position 1A0:12F

 ## !ttdext.positions